 - Prof. Ian Hawes – University of Waikato

-- Prof. Jenny Webster-Brown – Director, Waterways Centre for Freshwater Management – University of Canterbury
+- Prof. Jenny Webster-Brown – Lincoln University and University of Canterbury

-- Dr Jon Roygard – Group Manager, Natural Resources and Partnerships – Horizons Regional Council
+- Dr Jon Roygard – Horizons Regional Council

-- Dr Marc Schallenberg – University of Otago – President of New Zealand Freshwater Sciences Society
+- Dr Marc Schallenberg – University of Otago – Past President of New Zealand Freshwater Sciences Society

-- Dr Mike Joy – Senior of Government – Victoria University of Wellington
+- Dr Mike Joy – Victoria University of Wellington

 Members have been appointed to this group because of their personal insight, skills and expertise, not as representatives of any organisation.

-Kahui Wai Māori members who are also on the and Technical Advisory Group are:
+Kahui Wai Māori members who are also on the Science and Technical Advisory Group are: